arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 * identity
   treat the value as an atom

-* identity_sort
-  treat the value as an atom but track metadata required for meaningful sorting of results with frequency based scorers, e.g. bm25, tfidf

 * text_de
   tokenize the value into case-insensitive word stems as per the German locale, do not discard any any stopwords